ONCA - The Ontario Not-For-Profit Corporations Act

-Ontario Business Central Inc. has been assisting individuals to establish both not for profit and charitable organizations in Ontario since 1992.
-We walk you through the entire process from start to finish.
+Register your Ontario Not For Profit or Charitable Organization with Ontario Business Central.
+We have been assisting individuals to establish NPO's since 1992.
+We will walk you through the entire process from start to finish.

 Not For Profit / Non Profit / Charitable Incorporation in Ontario

 Preliminary search – checking the business name you would like to use against existing businesses within the required Nuans databank.

 Nuans report – this report is required when incorporating and provides a view to the government of any similar names to your proposed name